 We grow most herbs from seeds.
 But we always grow rosemary from stem cuttings.
-It is not that difficult to sow rosemary seeds, however, propagating rosemary using fresh cuttings is a much simpler way of growing rosemary.
+It is not difficult to sow rosemary seeds; however, propagating rosemary using fresh cuttings is a much simpler way of growing rosemary.

 Often guides focus on how to get the cuttings to root.
 But that is not even half the battle.
 The real challenge with rosemary is to keep the young developing plant happy and to end up with a well-established rosemary plant.